ossf/osv-schema/GUIDING_PRINCIPLES.md

 This focus means that there may be some use cases of vulnerability data that are out of scope, such as:
-- Historical analysis of vulnerability trends.
+- Detailed historical analysis of vulnerability trends.
 - Tracking metadata about vulnerabilities that may be interesting but otherwise not useful for automatic vulnerability matching and remediation (e.g. individual timelines of vulnerabilities, or detailed relationship graphs between vulnerabilities).

+While these aren't the primary focus, the OSV schema might still be useful for these secondary purposes if the required data fields overlap with those needed for its core use cases.

 ## 2. Simplicity

-A well-defined use case allows the schema to remain concise and minimal.
+A well-defined set of use cases allows the schema to remain concise and minimal.
 This simplicity makes the schema easier for consumers (like scanners) to understand and easier for producers (like databases) to adopt.

-Each field must serve a distinct purpose directly linked to the core use cases.
+Each field should serve a distinct purpose directly linked to the core use cases.
 There must also be a practical way for vulnerability data producers to supply the data for each field.
-Aspirational fields, which vulnerability databases cannot realistically populate, should be avoided.
+Aspirational fields, which cannot be realistically populated by vulnerability databases or realistically used by consumers, must be avoided.

+Where possible, there should be a data-driven justification with clear evidence of demand (from both producers/consumers) when adding a new field.

 ## 3. Correctness and Consistency